bgdawes/dotfiles/linux_documentation/linux_notes.md

 `# systemctl start systemd-resolved.service`

 Check to confirm you can still connect to the innernette

-Start windscribe service
-`# systemctl start windscribe`

-Login to windscribe
-`$ windscribe login`

-Turn firewall off.
-I used to turn the firewall on but it screws with the connection to much.
-`$ windscribe firewall off`

 Connect to windscribe
 `$ windscribe connect`